EvgeniyPusser/ai-truck-helper-frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Form Styling

+Shared CSS classes for form elements are defined in `src/index.css`.
+Use these classes to keep forms consistent:

+- `.form-input` for text, date, and number inputs.
+- `.form-label` for labels wrapping input elements.
+- `.form-button` for form submission buttons.

+`main.tsx` imports `src/index.css`, so these classes are available globally.
+Apply them in any new forms added to the project.